Invasive Algae - Genus Caulerpa

 Species Identification

-Caulerpa prolifera is a species of green algae in the family Caulerpaceae.
-The algae is bright green and consists of a number of blades linked by underground runners (stolons), which attach to the substrate with small root-like structures (rhizoids).
-Below are photos of Caulerpa prolifera found in Newport Bay.
+Caulerpa spp. is bright green and consists of several blades linked by underground runners (stolons), which attach to the substrate with small root-like structures (rhizoids).
+Below are photos of Caulerpa prolifera in Newport Bay prior to treatment.

 9 OCT